10 Things to Do with Kids in Boulder This Summer

 3. Go for a Low-Pressure Hike

 We say “low pressure” because we know what hiking with kids is like: sometimes it’s a go, sometimes not so much.
-The good news is you can ease into at the South Mesa Trailhead, which has cool stuff to capture their attention right off the bat.
-Little ones will want to scramble down to the shady creek bed and dip their toes in the water or find skipping stones.
+The good news is you can ease into it at the Anne U. White Trail, which has cool stuff to capture their attention right off the bat.
+Little ones will want to hop across the shady creek bed and dip their toes in the creek pools along the way.
 Bobolink Trail is another good family option, with a flat, wide trail that meanders alongside Boulder Creek.
 More easy hikes are listed here.

 Prepared-Parent Tip: Always bring sunscreen and plenty of water for everyone.
 And now's a good time to teach the little ones about Mountain Manners.

-Sometimes all kids need to put a smile on their faces is to get in up to their knees in a gentle stream!
-A good place to do so is on Boulder Creek near the Boulder Public Library.
-Families with older kids may want to give tubing a try, and we've got a tubing guide here.
+Sometimes all kids need to put a smile on their faces is to splash in some cool water on a warm summer's day!
+A good place to do so is at the Boulder Reservoir.

 5. Get Down to Outdoor Music

 Music is even sweeter on a summer breeze in Boulder.
 There are several free outdoor concerts that happen regularly throughout the summer.
-The best one for families with younger kids (under 8 or so) is Meadow Music, which in 2021, is being held downtown at the Boulder Bandshell.
+The best one for families with younger kids (under 8 or so) is Meadow Music.
 Don’t be surprised when your kids act like tiny groupies, hanging on every word of their fun-filled songs about nature.

 Prepared-Parent Tip: Bring a picnic and something yummy to sip.
 While the youngsters are enthralled, you might be able to kick back and relax for a few moments (gasp).